jht243/travel-checklist/README.md

 ## Privacy & Data Use

-- **What we collect:** When the widget runs inside ChatGPT we receive the location (city/region/country), locale, device/browser fingerprint, and an inferred loan query via `_meta` so we can prefill the calculator and measure usage.
+- **What we collect:** When the widget runs inside ChatGPT we receive the location (city/region/country), locale, device/browser fingerprint, and an inferred health query via `_meta` so we can prefill the calculator and measure usage.
 - **How we use it:** These fields feed the `/analytics` dashboard and error alerts only; we do not sell or share this data with third parties.
 - **Retention:** Logs are stored for **30 days** in the `/logs` folder on the server and then automatically rotated.
 - **User input storage:** The widget caches your in-progress form values in `localStorage` so they persist across refreshes; entries automatically expire after **30 days**.
 Clear them anytime with the “Reset defaults” button.